Edinburgh-Chemistry-Teaching/Data-driven-chemistry/overview.md

 ### 1.2 Using a local installation
 If you want to use a local isntallation, please follow the instructions on how to install necessary dependencies provided in the main [README.md](README.md) file.

 In which ever way you load the notebooks, you will be able to execute cells and follow the explanations and instructions.
 Tasks are marked as such and will each provide a template solution in a drop down box.
+Any cells using the `# FIXME` tag means you are required to write code to answer the task.

 ### 1.3 Metimeter
 Some cells currently show images of Mentimeter quizzes.
 These are used for in-class quizzes.
 You can look at them and think of an answer you may give, but are not essential the course.
 They are meant more as a guide for instructors to add should they so desire.